 Limited liability company.
 A limited liability company (LLC) is an entity formed under state law by filing articles of organization as an LLC.
 Unlike a partnership, none of the members of an LLC are personally liable for its debts.
 An LLC may be classified for federal income tax purposes as either a partnership, a corporation, or an entity disregarded as an entity separate from its owner by applying the rules in regulations section 301.7701-3.
-See Form 8832 for more details.
+See Form 8832 and section 301.7701-3 of the regulations for more details.

-A domestic LLC with at least two members that does not file Form 8832 is classified as a partnership for Federal income tax purposes.
+A domestic LLC with at least two members that does not file Form 8832 is classified as a partnership for federal income tax purposes.